ananya-kushi07/ananya-kushi07/README.md

 ###

+💡 I’m a passionate **Full Stack Developer** with a strong interest in system integrations and applied machine learning projects.
+🎨 I enjoy creating clean and user-friendly frontend designs, while also exploring scalable backend solutions.
+☁️ Currently exploring **AWS** and diving deeper into cloud-native development.
+🗣️ On a personal note, I’m learning the **Japanese language**.

-- 🔭 I’m currently working on **Vidhi**
+🔭 I’m currently working at **ChemStruct AI**.

-- 🌱 I’m currently learning **FastAPI** to expand my backend skills
+🌱 I’m expanding my backend skills to become more versatile as a developer.
+💬 Ask me about ** HTML, React, JavaScript, CSS, MySQL, MongoDB**, or frontend design ideas.
+🤝 I’m open to collaborating on **web development projects** involving modern stacks and integrations.

-- 👨‍💻 All of my projects are available at https://github.com/ananya-kushi07

-- 📫 How to reach me *ananya.kushi07@gmail.com*
+👨‍💻 All of my projects are available at https://github.com/ananya-kushi07 📫 How to reach me *ananya.kushi07@gmail.com*

   ###
   <h3 align="left">Languages and Tools:</h3>